(850 – 930 AD)

-Abu-Kamil Ibn-Aslam Shuja was one of the most prominent geniuses of the Islamic Golden Age.
-He was nicknamed “Al-Hasib Al-Misri”, (which translates to “The Egyptian Calculator”), due to his extraordinary mathematical abilities.
-Born in Egypt, in the same year in which Mohammad Al-Khwarizmi died, Abu-Kamil is often referred to as his successor.
-Although he forayed into arithmetic, astronomy and surveying, his most notable achievements were in algebra and geometry.
+Abu-Kamil Ibn-Aslam Shuja was among the most prominent geniuses of the Islamic Golden Age.
+His epithet: “Al-Hasib Al-Misri”, (which means “The Egyptian Calculator”), resulted from his extraordinary mathematical abilities.
+Born in Egypt, in the same year Muhammad Al-Khwarizmi died, Abu-Kamil is often referred to as his successor.
+Although he forayed impressively into arithmetic, logic, astronomy and survey, his glorious achievements were in algebra and geometry.
 The treatises he published in these fields were among the best-selling science texts of that era.
 Some of them which were later translated to English include: the Book on Algebra, the Book on Survey and Geometry, the Book of Two Errors, the Book of Kernel, and the Book on Augmentation and Diminution.
-But above all else, Abu-Kamil is remembered today as the first person who employed irrational numbers as solutions, as well as coefficients to equations.
-As the intellectual heir of Al-Khwarizmi, he followed-up by building on the works of his predecessor: gaining great fame and influence as a result.
-Abubakar Al-Karaji of Persia was attracted to his works; and so was Leonardo Fibonacci.
-In fact, Fibonacci used Abu-Kamil’s works as the bases for the treatises he later published and circulated in Europe.
-Thus, it could be said that (in addition to Fibonacci’s efforts) the greatest progress which Medieval Europe made in mathematics was due to Abu-Kamil Shuja: who harnessed, updated and provided the best Mid-Eastern works of Mohammad Al-Khwarizmi plus the best Asian curriculum masterminded by Liu Hui.
+But more prevalently, Abu-Kamil is lauded today as the first person who utilized irrational numbers as solutions, as well as coefficients to equations.
+As the scientific heir of Al-Khwarizmi, he followed-up by building on the works of his predecessor: gaining great fame and influence as a result.
+Abubakr Al-Karaji of Persia was attracted to his works: just like Leonardo Fibonacci.
+In fact, Fibonacci benefitted immensely from Abu-Kamil’s accomplishments: using them as bases for the treatises he later published and circulated in Europe.
+Hence, it could be said that (in addition to Fibonacci’s own efforts) the greatest progress which Medieval Europeans made in mathematics was due to Abu-Kamil.
+He improved and provided the best Middle Eastern works of Al-Khwarizmi, plus those superb Asian curricula, which were masterminded by prevenient Indian and Chinese mavens.